vsuorant/sshpyk/README.rst

   ssh sshpyk_remote_server

-See `Authentication Requirements`_ for setting up SSH keys.
+See `Authentication via Private/Public Key`_ for setting up SSH keys.

 4. Add a remote kernel (replace values with your configuration):